HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md

     -   AIX: `./ConfigEngine.sh **enable-v95-UI-features-virtual-portal** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password> **-DVirtualPortalContext=**`
     -   Linux: `./ConfigEngine.sh **enable-v95-UI-features-virtual-portal** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password> **-DVirtualPortalContext=**`
     -   Windows: `ConfigEngine.bat **enable-v95-UI-features-virtual-portal** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password> **-DVirtualPortalContext=**`

-    **Notes:**
+    !!! note
         -   To configure the virtual Portal Manager so that Practitioner Studio is deployed for the newly created virtual portals, see [How to configure Practitioner Studio](../practitioner_studio/config_prac_studio.html).

         -   To enable Practitioner Studio and Woodburn Studio on all available Virtual Portals, you can use the following parameter: `-DUpdateVPs=true`

         -   If **-DVirtualPortalContext=** has a space in the context name, please add quotes around the name of the context.

 ## Enabling HCL DX site to be seen in SiteMap